chris-poed/kotlin-diary/kotlin_bites/04_control_flow.md

 }
 ```

-## Error handling

-@TODO

 ## Exercise

-Define a function `getNumberSign` that takes a number and returns either "zero", "positive" or "negative" depending on its sign.
+Define a function `getNumberSign` that takes a number and returns a String which is either "zero", "positive" or "negative" depending on its sign.
 If the argument is not a number, the function should return `null`.

 ```kotlin
 getNumberSign(3) // "positive"